kos-lang/kos/doc/building.md

 Note: Examine your environment to find the right variable pointing to Common Tools directory, VC140COMNTOOLS is right for Visual Studio 2015.

+When installing Kos on Windows, DESTDIR defaults to `C:\Program Files` directory, Kos executable is installed in `C:\Program Files\Kos` and modules are installed in `C:\Program Files\Kos\modules`.

+The registry can be updated on Windows to associate the `kos` extension with the Kos executable.

 Cross-compiling
 ===============